argoproj/argo-workflows/docs/executor_swagger.md

 |------|------|---------|:--------:| ------- |-------------|---------|
 | name | string| `string` |  | | Name of the environment variable.
 Must be a C_IDENTIFIER. |  |
 | value | string| `string` |  | | Variable references $(VAR_NAME) are expanded
-using the previous defined environment variables in the container and any service environment variables.
+using the previously defined environment variables in the container and any service environment variables.
 If a variable cannot be resolved, the reference in the input string will be unchanged.
-The $(VAR_NAME) syntax can be escaped with a double $$, ie: $$(VAR_NAME).
+Double $$ are reduced to a single $, which allows for escaping the $(VAR_NAME) syntax: i.e.
+"$$(VAR_NAME)" will produce the string literal "$(VAR_NAME)".
 Escaped references will never be expanded, regardless of whether the variable exists or not.
 Defaults to "".
 +optional |  |